uber-archive/in-n-out/README.md

 A library to perform point-in-geofence searches.
 A tiled cache is used to determine inclusion very efficiently, so the library is tailored for create once, query many times uses.

+Geofence.inside() should be faster than utils.pointInPolygon: iterations: 1000000, innout: 48ms, pointinpolygon: 747ms

 Install
 -------
 <pre>npm install in-n-out</pre>